kataras/iris/_examples/routing/README.md

     Proceed(Handler) bool
     // HandlerName returns the current handler's name, helpful for debugging.
     HandlerName() string
+    // HandlerFileLine returns the current running handler's function source file and line information.
+    // Useful mostly when debugging.
+    HandlerFileLine() (file string, line int)
+    // RouteName returns the route name that this handler is running on.
+    // Note that it will return empty on not found handlers.
+    RouteName() string
     // Next calls all the next handler from the handlers chain,
     // it should be used inside a middleware.
     //